Glam metal: Revivals (1997–present)

 Beginning in 1999, Monster Ballads, a series of compilation albums that feature popular power ballads, usually from the glam metal genre, capitalized on the nostalgia, with the first volume going platinum.
 The VH1 sponsored Rock Never Stops Tour, beginning in 1998, has seen many glam metal bands take to the stage again, including on the inaugural tour: Warrant, Slaughter, Quiet Riot, FireHouse, and L.A.
 Guns.
 Slaughter also took part in the 1999 version with Ted Nugent, Night Ranger, and Quiet Riot.
 Poison and Cinderella toured together in 2000 and 2002, and in 2005 Cinderella headlined the Rock Never Stops Tour, with support from Ratt, Quiet Riot, and FireHouse.
 In 2007 the four-day-long Rocklahoma festival held in Oklahoma included glam metal bands Poison, Ratt and Twisted Sister.
 Warrant and Cinderella co-headlined the festival in 2008.
 Nostalgia for the genre was evidenced in the production of the glam metal themed musical Rock of Ages, which ran in Los Angeles in 2006 and in New York in 2008.
 It was made into a film released in 2012.

-Glam metal experienced a partial resurgence around the turn of the century, due in part to increased interest on the Internet, with the successful Glam Slam Metal Jam music festival taking place in the summer of 2000.
-By the early 2000s, a handful of new bands began to revive glam metal in one form or another.
 The Darkness's Permission to Land (2003), described as an "eerily realistic simulation of '80s metal and '70s glam", topped the UK charts, going quintuple platinum.
 One Way Ticket to Hell... and Back (2005) reached number 11.
 The band broke up in 2006, but reunited in 2011, releasing the album Hot Cakes the following year.

+In the mid-to late 2000s, there was a minor sleaze rock revival with groups like Hinder and Buckcherry.
+The latter's breakthrough album 15 (2006) went platinum in the U.S. and spawned the single "Sorry" (2007), which made the top 10 of the Billboard Hot 100.
+Additionally, a subset of scene bands embraced elements of glam metal.
+This began with Blessed by a Broken Heart and subsequently popularised by the success of Black Veil Brides, Escape the Fate and Falling in Reverse.
+Avenged Sevenfold's 2005 album City of Evil also promoted a similar influence, seeing the band depart from their metalcore sound in favour of one indebted to glam metal.
+At the same time, in Sweden there was a sleaze metal movement attempting to revive the genre, with bands including Vains of Jenna, Crashdïet and H.E.A.T, as well as the Finnish bands Reckless Love and Santa Cruz.

 Los Angeles band Steel Panther managed to gain a following by playing 1980s style glam metal.
-In Sweden the "sleaze metal" movement attempted to revive the genre, with bands including Vains of Jenna, Crashdïet and H.E.A.T, as well as the Finnish band Reckless Love.
-Other new acts included Beautiful Creatures and Buckcherry.
-The latter's breakthrough album 15 (2006) went platinum in the U.S. and spawned the single "Sorry" (2007), which made the top 10 of the Billboard Hot 100.
-In France, the band BlackRain also managed to get some coverage, thanks to their work with legendary producer Jack Douglas.
-Bands known for their metalcore background such as Black Veil Brides and Blessed by a Broken Heart have changed their style to be glam metal inspired, both musically and visually, with Black Veil Brides adding a gothic spin to the traditional glam image.